dwiddo/average-minimum-distance/docs/source/Description_of_AMD_PDD.rst

 A much more detailed description can be found in our papers on AMD and PDD:

 - *Average minimum distances of periodic point sets - foundational invariants for mapping periodic crystals*.
 MATCH Communications in Mathematical and in Computer Chemistry, 87(3):529-559 (2022). `<https://doi.org/10.46793/match.87-3.529W>`_
 - *Resolving the data ambiguity for periodic crystals*.
-Advances in Neural Information Processing Systems (Proceedings of NeurIPS 2022), to appear. `<https://arxiv.org/abs/2108.04798>`_
+Advances in Neural Information Processing Systems (NeurIPS 2022), v.35. <https://openreview.net/forum?id=4wrB7Mo9_OQ>.

 Comparing by AMD/PDD
 ********************